EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 == Changelog ==

-= YIKES MailChimp EU Compliance 1.1.1 =
+= EU Opt-In Compliance for MailChimp 1.1.1 =
 * Fixed i18n errors in prior commit
 * Updated the text domain to yikes-inc-easy-mailchimp-eu-law-compliance-extension
 * Generated new .pot file